DevSide/dynamock/README.md

       "body": "{string|object|array} [default=``] - Body response",
       "filepath": "{string} [default=``] - Filepath to serve with auto mime-types", "options": {
-        "delay": "{number} [default=0] - Delay the response with a number of milliseconds" }
+        "delay": "{number} [default=0] - Delay the response with a number of milliseconds", "lifetime": "{number} [default=1] - Number of times the fixture can be consumed before getting removed" }
     },
-    "options": {
+    "options": {}
-      "lifetime": "{number} [default=1] - Number of times the fixture can be consumed before getting removed" }
   }
 ]
 ```